designedmind/2017/_drafts/intro.md

 Virtual Cartesian Theatre _recasts_ them as robust features of our behaviour, fitting them, ironically maybe, into a fully Dennettian world-view.
-Dennett's approach, according to some critics, "explains away" consciousness, disregarding most of our non-materialism intuitions.
+Dennett's approach, according to some critics, "explains away" consciousness, disregarding most of our non-materialist intuitions.
 I believe a complete scientific theory of consciousness requires construing our non-materialist intuitions as _features of_ consciousness, part of the phenomenon to be explained, rather than